ylambda/tagpro-catstats/README.md

 ### Usage

-On the scoreboard a new link will appear to `Save as .csv` Click this at anytime to save the scoreboard
+On the scoreboard a new link will appear to `Save as .csv` Click this at anytime to automatically save the scoreboard when the game ends.
+If a player leaves at the end before you save, the scoreboard will still save his/her stats.

 This `csv` file can be imported into a spreadsheet.